kinshines/Newtonsoft.Json.MediaTypeFormatter/README.md

 ### How to use

-The VS2012 project included in the repo can be built directly.
-I'll try to have a DLL ready for download as well.

-The assembly contains `Rnai.WebApi.Tools.Configuration.MediaTypeFormatterConfig` which you can use to register the included `JsonNetMediaTypeFormatter`.
+The assembly contains `Newtonsoft.Json.MediaTypeFormatter.Configurations.MediaTypeFormatterConfig` which you can use to register the included `JsonNetMediaTypeFormatter`.
 A good place to do this would be in your application's `Global.asax`.

 ``` csharp